 What are you like when you’re tired?

-If you do grow tired of the person you’re traveling with, here’s the advice I can offer.
+If you do grow tired of traveling with friends, here’s the advice I can offer.
 Last year I went on a trip with my best friend.
 Getting irritated by her was basically unavoidable since she was in a really bad place.
 We took a day off from each other, and it really helped!
 We met this couple that was in a similar situation, so she went off climbing with the man and I had a beach day with the woman.
 Afterwards, we could stand each other again…until a few hours later, she slammed the door waking me up, who then spent 4h with insomnia…but that’s a different story for a different post.
 It is so important to spend some time apart when you’re at your breaking point.
 That’s probably the what has made my experience traveling with friends so great!